Right Time of the Night: Other versions

 "Right Time of the Night" also featured on 1977 album releases by Reba McEntire - on her self-titled debut album - and Lynn Anderson (I Love What Love Is Doin' to Me).
 Anderson performed the song on the final episode of The Brady Bunch Hour.

 Mary Mason recorded the song in medley with the Marmalade hit "Baby Make It Soon"; introduced on Mason's Angel of the Morning album, the track "Right Time of the Night/Baby Make It Soon" was released as a single in the UK in 1978.

-John Travolta's recording of "Right Time of the Night" was included on his 1978 album Travolta Fever.
+John Travolta's recording of "Right Time of the Night" was released as a single in 1975 and was later included on his 1978 compiliation album Travolta Fever.

 Eva Dahlgren recorded the song with her self-penned Swedish lyrics as "Finns Det Nån Som Bryr Sig Om" which served as the title cut for Dahlgren's 1978 debut album.

 "Right Time of the Night" has also been recorded by Tracy Huang, by Dominic Kirwan, by Danny Ray with Shirley James, and by Anita Sarawak.